stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ### Output Area - Turbocharged!
 (2)
 Your output will be displayed here.
 Move your mouse pointer over the output to reveal links within the output that are clickable.
 When you click one of these links, an additional command will be run automatically in the context of the Kubernetes resource you clicked.
 This is where the turbocharging occurs.
 Simply point and click and additional commands are run.
 No typing, no cutting and pasting.

-Depending on the command you entered, the output area may be split to contain a left pane and a right pane.
-The left pane will contain the tabulated standard output.
-The right pane will contain a more graphical view of the resources data.
+Commands against an individual Kubernetes resource will typically target the output to a split *details* pane to the right of the main output area.
+This details pane will contain a more graphical view of the resource, including different tabs focusing on different aspects of the resource.

 ### Command Input Area (3)
 Type your commands here.
 Use the up arrow and down arrow to review history and rerun a command.
 Typing `history` will bring up a list in the output area that you can click on to rerun the command.